ecalder6/azure-gaming/README.md

-# Game on the cloud in Azure with one-click
+# Cloud Gaming Made Easy

 ## About
-This project allows you to stream steam games through Azure cloud with only a single click!
+This project allows you to stream steam games through Azure cloud with only a few clicks!
 There is virtually no setup involved.
 In fact, you never have to login to the VM!
 The development of this project is heavily inspired by this [excellent guide](https://lg.io/2016/10/12/cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.html).

 ## Disclaimer